microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - How often multiple information bars appear at once and the typical distribution

 ## Intended features for InfoBar v2
-- Built-in support for floating notifications
+- Built-in support for floating notifications, DisplayMode property to switch between "Docked" (current) and "Floating" mode
   - Options to show the InfoBar as a PopUp with simple positioning properties
 - Positioning and re-positioning for multiple notifications
   - i.e. providing a built-in way to support a group of notifications in the bottom right corner